You can activate the next quarter 5% categories on your Discover it Cash Back card, including grocery stores, CVS and Walgreens.

 - You must activate the bonus each quarter to receive 5% back.

-- The third quarter bonus is active from July 1, 2020 – or the date on which you activate it, whichever is later – through Sept.
-30, 2020.
+- The current quarter bonus is active from Jan.
+1, 2021 – or the date on which you activate it, whichever is later – through March 31, 2021.

-- The bonus is capped at $1,500 in combined spending per quarter.
+- The bonus is capped at $1,500 in combined spending per quarter and then the rewards rate drops to 1%.

 - All other purchases earn 1% cash back.